Best practices and reference architectures for VPC design

 Use fixed external IP addresses with Cloud NAT

 If you need fixed external IP addresses from a range of VMs, use Cloud NAT.
 An example of why you might need fixed outbound IP addresses is the case in which a third party allows requests from specific external IP addresses.
-Using Cloud NAT allows you to have a small number of NAT IP addresses for each region that are used for outbound communications.
+Using Cloud NAT lets you have a small number of NAT IP addresses for each region that are used for outbound communications.

 Cloud NAT also allows your VM instances to communicate across the internet without having their own external IP addresses.
 Google Cloud firewall rules are stateful.
 This means that if a connection is allowed between a source and a target or a target and a destination, then all subsequent traffic in either direction will be allowed as long as the connection is active.
 In other words, firewall rules allow bidirectional communication after a session is established.